GallagherStephen/MobileProjectDevDiary/README.md

 -added music to end game scene
 -changed the plane ground on each level to distinguish changed levels

+## 10/12/2020

+-created sounds to play on awake at the start of each game scene -added the correct powerups  to each scene
+-added a purple particle effect to instantiate when trigger the powerup object with player -changed speed of the player for each level (to show change) -added that each level enemy count is higher to make each level harder -added 5 baston servers (enemy) to level 3

 [Back To The Top](#MobileProjectDevDiary)

 ---